 10. As a retail investor or association representing retail investors, are you aware of the existence of a comprehension alert for some PRIIPs?

-As mentioned, the comprehension alert is included in almost all KIDs for PRIPs.
+As mentioned, the comprehension alert is included in almost all KIDs in the area of structured products.

 11. What are your experiences regarding the extent to which financial advisors consider the comprehension alert?